 Are you eligible for Chapter 7 under U.S. and Florida bankruptcy laws?
 Probably.
 Call to find out.
-Yes, you are just one phone call away from getting the fresh start you need.
+You are just one phone call away from getting the fresh start you need.

 From offices in Brandon and Bradenton, the attorneys at The Golden Law Group represent clients throughout Manatee County, Hillsborough County and Sarasota County.
 Contact an experienced Brandon Chapter 7 eligibility lawyer today.
 We can also take a look at your options with Chapter 13 bankruptcy in Tampa, Fl.

 If you have discharged debts within the past eight years, you also may be unable to file for Chapter 7 bankruptcy.
 If you are wondering about your eligibility, you need to contact a board-certified bankruptcy law attorney for more information.

 You can determine whether you are eligible during a free consultation with a skilled lawyer at The Golden Law Group.
 Contact us today!